kimoonkim/spark/resource-managers/kubernetes/token-refresh-server/README.md

     kubectl create secret generic hadoop-token-refresh-server-kerberos-keytab  \
         --from-file /mnt/secrets/krb5.keytab

-5. Create a k8s `service account` and `clusterrolebinding` that the service pod will use.
+5. Optionally, create a k8s `service account` and `clusterrolebinding` that the service pod will use.
 The service account should have `edit` capability for job `secret`s that contains the Hadoop delegation tokens.

 6. Finally, edit the config file for k8s `deployment` and launch the service pod using the deployment.
 The config file should include the right docker image tag